abstractmachine/head-media-design-oculus/03_hello-xr/readme.md

 ![Unity Oculus Flat Mode](unity-oculus-flat-mode.png)

-The problem is that we have not activated the "virtual reality" mode in our headset.
-Therefore, Oculus considers that it is just a traditional game that needs to be played on a flatscreen TV.
+The problem is that we have not activated the "virtual reality" mode in our game.
+Therefore, Oculus considers that Unity sent us a traditional game that needs to be played on a flatscreen TV.
 So it builds a flatscreen TV for you inside your headset.
-Maybe watching flatscreen televisions is just training for our ~~present~~ future dystopic hellscape, but it's probably not what you wanted.
+Maybe watching flatscreen televisions is just training for our ~~future~~ present dystopic hellscape, but it's probably not what you wanted.

 ### XR Plugin
 We need to activate the special "virtual reality mode" inside your Unity project.
 Open the menu `edit` > `Project Settings`, find the `XR Plugin Management` section and select `Install XR Plugin Management`.